 With germline editing, not only will the child’s DNA be altered, but their offspring will inherit the alteration, and so on, thus changing the future of human DNA.
-This also means that the decision to pursue germline alteration is more profound and abiding than altering DNA in somatic, non-reproductive, cells.
+This also means that the decision to pursue germline alteration is more profound and abiding than altering DNA in somatic (non-reproductive) cells.

 Not that the human germline is stagnant from one generation to the next.
-Our DNA is constantly changing since numerous mutations occur through the natural evolutionary process.
-It’s how some genes become amplified or deleted over time, and also how certain cancers arise.
+Our DNA constantly changes since numerous mutations occur through the natural evolutionary process.
+It’s how some genes become amplified or deleted over time and how certain cancers arise.
 However, when these changes are directed and accelerated by scientists, it opens the door to more sinister applications such as eugenics and preferential treatment for those who can afford it.
 Should scientists be allowed to control human evolution?
 The European Medical Research Council didn’t think so in 1991 when they declared germline gene therapy violated “the implied right to inherit a genetic pattern that has not been artificially changed.”
 And while the CRSPR-Cas9 technology is far from perfect, the potential exists to make precise and permanent alterations.

-It’s no wonder the scientific community is wrestling with the ethical and moral boundaries of CRSPR-Cas9, and in March 2019 declared a five-year moratorium on pursuing germline editing.
-Dr. J. Craig Venter, biochemist-geneticist and a primary force behind the human genome project told Forbes magazine, “I think editing human embryos with CRSPR should be a long way off.”
+It’s no wonder the scientific community is wrestling with the ethical and moral boundaries of CRSPR-Cas9, and in March 2019, declared a five-year moratorium on pursuing germline editing.
+Dr. J. Craig Venter, biochemist-geneticist and a primary force behind the human genome project, told Forbes magazine, “I think editing human embryos with CRSPR should be a long way off.”
 But by then, human germline editing had already been performed — illegally, but nevertheless done by Chinese Biophysicist Jiankui He.

 He’s lab recruited volunteers, eight couples seeking fertility treatments.
-The couples he chose for his study had something in common: the husbands were HIV positive, their infections under control with antiviral drugs.
+The couples he chose for his study had something in common: the husbands were HIV positive, their infections were under control with antiviral drugs.
 He edited their sperm cells to be HIV-resistant, then proceeded with regular IVF treatment.
 In 2018, one of the couples successfully gave birth to twin girls.
 As for He, he was arrested for violating the ban on germline editing.
 Since He’s lab altered the father’s germline cells, the twins and their future offspring should be HIV-immune.
-However, the health of the twins is currently unknown — at least to the public.
+However, the twins’ health is currently unknown — at least to the public.